 Not every property will be a good investment.
 To get annual rents of 10% of the property value, you may need to be creative.
 Properties in the 5- to 12-unit range represent the best bet.
 Maintenance costs per person are lower in multi-family units, and you collect more rent per square foot than with a single-family home.

-Value does not lie in rehabilitating properties
+The value does not lie in rehabilitating properties

 Long-term investing in real estate is different than "flipping" properties.
 You want properties you can fill with tenants immediately.
 When you flip properties, your money is completely sunk until you rehab the property.
 This is not ideal for first-time investors.
 If something goes wrong partway through, how are you going to get out the money you put in?